Zablo13/Zablo13/README.md

 Spaces replaced with random symbols.
 Doubled characters masked with a special marker.

 Cipher mapping can be displayed for debugging or puzzle creation.

-Run the script, enter text, choose a difficulty, and get your encrypted output!
 ---

 ### 🏀 Basket Brawl